Services for students

-There are three ATM's on-campus: The Gerber Center, Duane K. Swanson Commons & Westerlin Residence Center
+There are three ATM's on-campus: The Gerber Center, Brunner Theatre and Westerlin Residence Center

 Lost and Found

-A campus-wide Lost and Found is located in the College Center.
-Anyone finding a lost item should at his or her earliest convenience take the item to the College Center desk, or to the building secretary in the building in which the article was found.
-Persons losing property any place on campus should report the loss to the College Center desk as soon as possible.
+Anyone finding a lost item should at his or her earliest convenience take the item to the building secretary in the building in which the article was found.
+Persons losing property any place on campus should report the loss to the Public Safety as soon as possible.